raisty/Core-CRC2/README.md

   - For `transferFrom()`, it will be the address that created the allowance in the token contract

 - `tkn.value` the amount of tokens sent
 - `tkn.data` arbitrary data sent with the token transfer.
-Simulates ether `tx.data`.
+Simulates core `tx.data`.
 - `tkn.sig` the first 4 bytes of `tx.data` that determine what function is called.

 ### The main goals of developing CRC2 token standard were: